Sustainable Gaps

 Work may be physically complete while documentation, punch items, approvals, billing, and cash collection remain unsettled.

-The consultation traces one field condition to financial closeout.
+The consultation follows one field condition to financial closeout.

-SG follows the route from field discovery to decision, approval, and billing.
+SG follows the path from field discovery to decision, approval, and billing.
 The useful question is where the work lost shape before the cost became visible.

 01 | Condition

-What changed in the field, and what proof captured scope, timing, and business impact?
+What changed in the field, and what captured scope, timing, and business impact?

 02 | Review